acfinspace/Spacelibraryoftales/docs/index.md

-# Welcome to the Space library of tales
+# Welcome to the Space Library of Tales

-*The Space library of tales, a repository of EvE Online fan fiction.*
+*The Space Library of Tales, a repository of EvE Online fan fiction.*

 The idea: to build a lasting repository of fan fiction, both prose and poetry, set in the world of EvE Online.
-Forums come and go and what it had been written there disappears as their hosts are gone.
+Forums and blogs come and go and what it had been written there disappears as their hosts are gone.

-The Space library of tales wants to avoid that as per the following points:
+The Space Library of Tales wants to avoid that as per the following points:

 1. It is hosted on GitHub through the GitHub pages meaning it is hosted on a free and public repository, on a service that won't, hopefully, die without notice.
 2. Being public means people can contribute and help the project grow.
 3. It runs on open source technologies (Mkdocs, Material for Mkdocs) used in other fields as well.
 4. In the case I don't want to maintain the repository anymore, the repository can be transfered/copied to another user that can continue what I started.
 5. It is all written in markdown, as easy and lightweight as it can get.
 Storing a lot of fiction shouldn't be too much of a problem.

 ### The library's structure